EnEff-BIM/EnEffBIM-Framework/CoTeTo/README.md

-CoTeTo - Code Generation Tool
+CoTeTo - Code Templating Tool
 =============================

 This software is work-in-progress.
 Documentation will be incomplete or missing